Cell Ranger7.1 (latest), printed on 09/30/2023

 mapped(Default): For each library type, subsample reads from higher-depth GEM wells until they all have, on average, an equal number of reads per cell that are confidently mapped to the transcriptome (Gene Expression) or assigned to known features (Feature Barcode Technology).
 If Targeted Gene Expression libraries are included, then normalization is performed on the basis of average reads per cell mapped confidently to the targeted transcriptome.
 The subsampling rates for Targeted Gene Expression libraries are all multiplied by 2 (provided all samples can achieve that depth).
 This is consistent with sequencing depth recommendations and is also done to avoid removing large fractions of reads from targeted libraries whenever they are combined with whole transcriptome libraries.

 Each GEM well is a physically distinct set of GEM partitions, but draws barcode sequences randomly from the pool of valid barcodes, known as the barcode whitelist.
 To keep the barcodes unique when aggregating multiple libraries, we append a small integer identifying the GEM well to the barcode nucleotide sequence, and use that nucleotide sequence plus ID as the unique identifier in the feature-barcode matrix.
 For example,

 AGACCATTGAGACTTA-2 are distinct cell barcodes from different GEM wells, despite having the same barcode nucleotide sequence.

-This number, which tells us which GEM well this barcode sequence came from, is called the GEM well suffix.
+This number, which indicates which GEM well the barcode sequence came from, is called the GEM well suffix.
 The numbering of the GEM wells will reflect the order that the GEM wells were provided in the Aggregation CSV.